slightcold00/STA208-COVID-19-Analysis/README.md

 For predicting the confirmed and deaths cases, it is natural to using autoregression model.
 In the notebook [Autoregression without using other features](https://github.com/yanhaojin/STA208-COVID-19-Analysis/blob/master/Notebooks/STA208%20COVID-19%20Autoregression%20Analysis%20without%20Temperature.ipynb), we fit ARIMA model for selected states without using other features.

 To avoid overfitting on the training set, we did not add to many features about the daily temperature.
 Only average daily temperature is used in autoregression analysis.
+In this notebook [Autoregression using other features](https://github.com/yanhaojin/STA208-COVID-19-Analysis/blob/master/Notebooks/STA208_COVID-19_Autoregression_Analysis_with_Temperature.ipynb),

 ## GCNN